alenai97/PEFT-MLLM/README.md

 You can find all the scripts in `scirpts`.
 For example, just run [`scripts/llava/peft_lora.sh`](https://github.com/alenai97/PEFT-MLLM/blob/main/scripts/llava/peft_lora.sh).

-For freeze the connector, adding
+For freeze the connector, please add:

 --`freeze_mm_mlp_adapter True`: for LLaVA-1.5 and ShareGPT4v.